angular/angularfire/docs/4-querying-lists.md

 }
 ```

-**To run the above example as is, you need to have sample data in you firebase database with the following structure:"**
+**To run the above example as is, you need to have sample data in you firebase database with the following structure:**

  ```json
 {